Free website audit · a plan and a fair price built around your business · no lock-in

 5. Astro islands are client:visible.
 Interactivity hydrates only when the component scrolls into view, never on initial render.

-The cumulative effect: a typical Foundation-tier page ships under 40KB of JS, deferred, on the entire page.
-Compared to a Wix site shipping 1.4-2.8MB of JS, half of it render-blocking, the LCP difference isn’t a tuning question — it’s a different category of artefact.
+The cumulative effect: a typical UK Web Marketing page ships under 40KB of JS, deferred, on the entire page.
+Compared to a Wix site shipping 1.4-2.8MB of JS, half of it render-blocking, the LCP difference is not a tuning question, it is a different category of artefact.

 A 200ms INP budget is generous if the page has no hydration cost.
 It evaporates the moment a hydration-by-default framework is in the stack.

 The fix is architectural, not tactical: pick a static-first framework.
 Astro hydrates only the islands you mark client:*.
 The default page tree has zero hydration cost.
-INP on a typical Foundation site lands at 40-90ms, with the entire budget for the actual interaction, not the framework warming up.
+INP on a typical UK Web Marketing site lands at 40-90ms, with the entire budget for the actual interaction, not the framework warming up.

 The cold-cache measurement that matters